mahgouba/inventoryMaster-2/replit.md

 - ✅ **300 DPI Print Resolution** - Enhanced print quality with crisp image rendering and optimized contrast for professional document output
 - ✅ **Representative Section Header** - Added "المندوب" label to representative information section for better organization and clarity
 - ✅ **Duplicate Print Button Removal** - Removed duplicate print button from quotation preview component, keeping only the main print button in quotation creation page
+- ✅ **Print Function Enhancement** - Fixed print functionality to display quotation preview with exact formatting and background instead of dark blue preview

 ### PDF Optimization and Design Updates (July 27, 2025)
 - ✅ **COMPLETED: White Table Borders in PDF** - Changed all table borders from black/gray to white in quotation PDF per user request